leanprover/theorem_proving_in_lean4/type_classes.rst

     -- END
     end hide

-As an exercise, try defining instances of ``has_add`` for lists, and show that they have the work as expected.
+As an exercise, try defining instances of ``has_add`` for lists, and show that they work as expected.

 Managing Type Class Inference
 -----------------------------